Come In and See the Newest Colors, and Styles in Carpet and Flooring

 Ask for Our No Nonsense Price

 We see lots of big discounts and crazy low prices being advertised but are not surprised when customers tell us that our final price is right on.
 Why?
 Because there is usually more to these low priced deals than meets the eye.
 We don’t believe in getting you in with low-ball offers and then making up the difference with several add-ons.
-Our prices include furniture moving.
-We believe in looking at what your job includes and giving you a fair price.
+Our prices are all inclusive.
+We believe in looking at what your job includes and giving you a fair COMPLETE price.
 Then compare our total job price.
 You’ll be glad you did and our estimates are free.

 Buying Tips for Resilient Flooring